- What Is It

 What does throat cancer feel like?

-The advanced stage symptoms of throat cancer are:
+The advanced stage symptoms of throat cancer include:

 - Difficulty swallowing